Emmotes/ic_spoilers/docs/solaak.md

 <br />

 **Critical Mass** (Level: 200)
-> Solaak increases the effect of the outgoing positional formation abilities of all Champions with a ranged base attack by `$(not_buffed amount)%` for each Reach stack he has, stacking additively.
+> Solaak increases the effect of the outgoing positional formation abilities of all Champions with a ranged base attack by 25% for each Reach stack he has, stacking additively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>